oleg-putseiko/eslint-plugin-import-fsd/README.md

 ### rootDir

 Defines a directory that follows the FSD methodology.
-This option is required.
+If not specified, the root directory will default to the directory containing the ESLint configuration file or the path passed with the `cwd` linter option.

 The value must be an absolute path to a folder with the layers.
 Files and folders lying directly in this directory will be considered as layers.